Saereth/newworldtimerbot/README.md

 Syntax:
 !newt
-  - setTimer: Sets the timer, parameter accepted in time as seconds
+  - setTimer: Sets the timer, parameter accepted in time as minutes
   - stopTimer: Stops the timer and all countdown notifications
   - status: displays the current countdown timer
   - help: shows syntax